LuisCanary/HelixJump-github/ImproveGAME.md

 # HelixJump-github

-1-Reduce sensibility
-2-Improve learning curve and difficulty
+-When passing throught the last platform is destroyed with animation -Improve learning curve and difficulty
+-Change palette colors
-3-Improve visual of the ball and when it collides with the floor 4-Sounds?
+-Trail ball and splash with floor and particles -Sounds?
-5-Level progrees
-6-Particles
+-Ball animation
+-Smooth offset move
+-Small dust particles background
+-When superSpeed change color and particles